johannesloetzsch/searchwing-bilderkennung/Readme.md

 ##### Prepare data structures - Create boats.vec and bg.txt

 OpenCV requires the positive samples in a .vec file.
-Further a file with the list of negative sample images is produced.
 The following script will create the file "boats.vec" with the positive samples and the file "bg.txt" with the list of files which contain no boat from the negativsamples directory.